 Note: We’ve yet to receive the link for the stream of our interview on Lowveld Radio on Saturday.
 Once we receive the stream for the podcast, we will upload it in the next day’s post.
-We’ve returned from Malalane after seeing Dr. Singh, the dental surgeon, and for the first time ever, leaving a doctor’s office, I was on Cloud 9.
+We’ve returned from Malalane after seeing Dr. Singh, the dental surgeon, and for the first time, leaving a doctor’s office, I was on Cloud 9.

 There is no abscess, nor is there any issue of any kind with any of my teeth or gums.
-His sophisticated scanning equipment clearly revealed every aspect of my mouth.
-He stated emphatically that I had the teeth of a much younger person who’s obviously cared for her teeth all of her life.
+His sophisticated scanning equipment revealed every aspect of my mouth.
+He stated emphatically that I had the teeth of a much younger person who’s cared for her teeth all of her life.
 This news made me smile.

-From there we headed back to our bush house, anxious to unload our “haul” and get to work preparing today’s post with the intent of getting it uploaded before 4:00 pm.
+From there, we headed back to our bush house, anxious to unload our “haul” and get to work preparing today’s post with the intent of getting it uploaded before 4:00 pm.
 Tonight is a cause to celebrate.
 But, then again, a lot of evenings are worthy of celebration.
 It’s comfortable and cool today.
 The WiFi and power are working.
-We have a great dinner planned and we couldn’t be more content.
+We have a great dinner planned, and we couldn’t be more content.

-However, something wonderful happened yesterday afternoon while we lounged on the veranda in the early afternoon.
+However, something extraordinary happened yesterday afternoon while we lounged on the veranda in the early afternoon.
 A warthog came up to the veranda looking for pellets.
 Immediately, Tom said, “Oh, that’s the pig that tore a huge hole in the screen door a few days ago,” while I was indoors.
 He was trying to make his way into the house.

 The moment I looked at him, I recognized him.
 It was, unquestionably, without a doubt, my boy Little.
 My heart skipped a beat with sheer joy.
-It was easy for me to recognize his unique features, particularly, his girth and his flint-shaped little tusks, the reason I’d named him “Little.”
+It was easy for me to recognize his unique features, particularly his girth and his flint-shaped little tusks, the reason I’d named him “Little.”

-The big question remained… Did he remember me from 22 months ago, the last three of which I spent very little time outdoors while recovering from open heart surgery?
-I’d been stuck lying on the sofa in the lounge room until I was able to walk after the two leg surgeries began to heal.
+The big question remained… Did he remember me from 22 months ago, the last three of which I spent very little time outdoors while recovering from open-heart surgery?
+I’d been stuck lying on the sofa in the lounge room until I was able to walk after the two-leg surgeries began to heal.
 He continued to visit each day during those long three months.
 When I could muster the strength and energy, I’d occasionally get up to greet him.

-Currently, we are working on travel options for getting out of South Africa on or about April 12th when our 90-day visa expires.
+Currently, we are working on travel options for getting out of South Africa on or about April 12th, when our 90-day visa expires.
 It doesn’t appear there will be a “free” automatic extension for foreign visitors when President Cyril Ramphosa spoke last night, dropping COVID-19 restrictions down to Level 1 from Level 3, easing some restrictions, none of which impact us at this time.
 As a result, we’ve decided to take a trip out of the country with some exciting possibilities in the works.
 We will report back once these plans are confirmed, sometime in the next few days.

-That’s all folks!
+That’s all, folks!
 Stay safe.
 Wash your hands.
 Social distance and for those who can and are willing, get vaccinated.

 Photo from one year ago today, March 1, 2020:

 |The outdoor dining room at Tuli Tiger Resort.
-It was very cool at night and we had to bundle up for dinner.
+It was very cool at night, and we had to bundle up for dinner.
 For more, please click here.|